 Nassir was appointed as a DIFC Courts’ Judical Officer in December 2012.
+In 2017 he was appointed as an SCT Judge and Registrar.
 Nassir is a graduate of the University of Middlesex (UK) with a Bachelor’s Degree in Law: he is the first Emirati to join the DIFC Courts whose primary legal training has been in English common law.

-Prior to joining the DIFC Courts, he undertook a training programme with Dubai Public Prosecutor’s Officer.
-Nassir works closely with the DIFC Courts’ international and national Judges, providing judicial support by undertaking legal research, sitting on Small Case Tribunal (SCT) proceedings and attending Case Management conference and application hearings.
-He also builds relationships with public and external relations’ stakeholders and other regional court systems.
+Prior to joining the DIFC Courts, he undertook a training programme with Dubai Public Prosecutor’s Officer and Dubai Courts as an intern.
+Nassir works closely with the DIFC Courts’ international and national Judges, providing judicial support by undertaking legal research, sitting on Small Case Tribunal (SCT) proceedings and sitting in Case Management conference and application hearings.

 Ayesha Bin Kalban